jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Fulwell to Charing Cross
 -----------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 45-47m at 6tph
-* CR2 changing to District at VIC in 46-48m at 6tph
+* CR2 changing to District at VIC in 46-48m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 47-53m at 6tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 47-53m at 6tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 6tph (+5m)

 From Fulwell to Leicester Square
 --------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 43-45m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 50-56m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 50-56m at 6tph (+9m)

 From Fulwell to Goodge Street
 -----------------------------
+* CR2 changing to Northern (West End) at TCR in 43-45m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 52-58m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 52-58m at 6tph (+11m)

 From Fulwell to Warren Street
 -----------------------------
+* CR2 changing to Northern (West End) at TCR in 45-47m at 6tph
-* CR2 changing to Victoria at VIC in 46-48m at 6tph
+* CR2 changing to Victoria at VIC in 46-48m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 48-54m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 48-54m at 6tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 54-60m at 6tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 54-60m at 6tph (+11m)

 From Fulwell to Baker Street
 ----------------------------